>

 Is the real estate owned as a joint tenant with another person?

-Joint tenants is a type of joint ownership common between married couples and de facto partners.
+Joint tenants is a type of joint ownership that is common between married couples and de facto partners.
+Property owned as a joint tenant will pass by survivorship to the surviving tenant and won't form part of a person's estate.
 If you are unsure, ask us to carry out a Landgate search.

 Does the estate include a financial asset valued at more than $20,000?

-Are the financial assets owned jointly with another person?
+Are all the financial assets owned jointly with another person?

 Did the deceased leave a Will? *